• Skip to primary navigation

 This Easy Ciabatta Rolls Recipe can be made in one day and takes about 4 hours from start to finish.
 With only 4 ingredients, these ciabatta rolls can be made whenever you need a roll or bun for burgers, sandwiches, and more!

-ciabatta rolls on a cutting board, oe cut in half
+ciabatta rolls on a plate and sliced in half.

 Jump to: